mkm17/powerautomate-actions-extension/README.md

 ### `npm run build`

 The solution uses [craco](https://www.npmjs.com/package/@craco/craco) package to override webpack configuration.
 To build the solution use `npm run build` command.
 The build artifacts will be stored in the `build/` directory.
-The build can be directly uploaded to Chrome Store or to local Chrome browser.
+The build can be directly uploaded to local Chrome browser [guideline](https://support.google.com/chrome/a/answer/2714278?hl=en).